 Why Would You Use the Subdomain for Magento Admin?

-In multi-site, multi-store, multi-store view environment there is always the complexity of scaling.
+In a multi-site, multi-store, multi-store view environment there is always the complexity of scaling.

 Having a Magento admin on a separate domain enables you to use a separate server for admin actions only.